 Acrylic is one of the commonly laser engraved materials.
 In fact, it comes second only to wood.
 Acrylic is not only inexpensive but also very easy to cut and this coupled with the fact that it comes in lots of shapes and sizes is what makes it such a hit for laser engravers.

-Acrylic can either be cast or extended.
+Acrylic can either be cast or extruded.
 Cast acrylic is ideal for almost any laser engraving project.
 When cast acrylic is laser engraved, it produces a frost that gives a beautiful white contrast.
 On the flip side, extruded acrylic remains clear when engraved with a laser beam.
 Knowing this difference is important because it will help you know which type of acrylic to go for depending on the results you are looking for.

 For best results, engrave acrylic on the backside as this will give you a look-through effect from the front.
 Removing the back protective cover before engraving can also help you to get a sharper result.
 However, the top protective layer should be left on because it helps to safeguard against scratching of the surface due to handling.
-When engraving your acrylic from the backside, remember to mirror your image before sending it to the legend.
+When engraving your acrylic from the backside, remember to mirror your image before sending it to the laser.
 Also, use low power and high speeds because high power levels can distort the acrylic.

 If you are looking to achieve a deep engraving on acrylic, use a mylar mask or transfer tape.
 However, if you are looking to perform a light surface engraving, no mask will be needed.
 There are some acrylic materials that are painted on one side.
 When working with such, you can laser engrave right through the paint into the underlying acrylic and it will actually give an awesome contrast.